jake-87/ksm/spec.md

 ### registers

-there are 8 registers: r1 through r8.
-They occupy the reserved memory locations 01 - 08, with 00 being the program counter.
+the vm does not have the concert of registers; however, 01 is where many operators place output, and 00 is the program counter.

 ### memory